 The Certified Dental Technician (CDT) certification through the National Board for Certification in Dental Laboratory Technology is voluntary but employers do prefer it for their new hires.
 Certification also comes with the advantage of employment advancement potential.

 If you decide to get the certification, you’ll need to have a documented five years of work experience to be eligible.
 There are three exams you’ll have to pass within four years.

 How Much Money do Dental Lab Technicians Earn?

-Good news!
-According to BLS the employment outlook for dental lab technician jobs is expected to grow 9 percent through 2029.
-So, you won’t have to worry about not finding a job once you’re done with school!
-You can expect to start making $24,250 as your average entry level salary.
-When you’ve worked for a few years, your average yearly income will hit $37,370, and after you’ve put in ten years, you will be earning $62,110.
+You can expect to start making about $29,000 as an entry level salary.
+When you’ve worked for a few years, the mean income in 2021 was $47,320, and after you’ve gained a lot of experience you could earn close to $71,000, that’s what the top 10% earned in 2021 on average.
 These numbers are strictly a national average; your salary will be dependent on where you work, what state you’re in, and your level of experience.